 Impact: Provided a Political Economy Analysis (PEA) on urban development with a list of opening interventions for urban development (with private sector development).
-This policy brief has been written by Shehryar Nabi (CDPR), based on research by Dr. Umair Javed (LUMS and CDPR), Dr. Husnain Fateh (LUMS), and Sohaib Athar (IGC).
-Overall guidance was provided by Dr. Ijaz Nabi (IGC and CDPR).
+This policy brief has been written by Shehryar Nabi, that is based on research by Umair Javed (LUMS, CDPR), Dr. Husnain Fateh (LUMS) and Sohaib Athar (IGC).
+Overall guidance was provided by Dr. Ijaz Nabi (CDPR).